Are discounts available for taking more than 1 class?

 There is a gap between the classes we want to take.
 What does my student do in between?

 We offer study halls paid for per study hall period.
 Your student will need to bring enough work to remain busy during any study hall periods they join as they will not be allowed to visit during this time.
 Study Halls are not available to Elementary Students.

-I have a student who drives to school.
-Can they leave the school in between their classes?
+I have a student who drives.
+Can they leave the building in between their classes?

 Yes.
 With a signed permission slip, a student who drives may leave campus and then return.

-I am not able to get to the school by 3:30 What provision do you have available?
+I am not able to get to Red Bridge by 3:30 What provision do you have available?